Scorpio-2410/MoodMovies/README.md

 Pages and Navigation:
 Home Page: Displays movie recommendations based on moods.
 Social Page: Allows users to share thoughts and interact with others.
-My Movie List: Users can manage their personalized list of favorite movies.
+My Movie List: Users can manage their personalised list of favorite movies.
 All Movie List: A comprehensive list of available movies.
 Profile Page: Users can view and update their profile information.
 Error Handling: Includes a "Not Valid Path" page for undefined routes.